mj1618/python-turtle-tutorial/README.md

 __Console__ - this is a little window that is running the program.
 Text will print in the console from the program and you can ask users for text input.

-__GUI__ - the Graphical User Interface is created by your python program.
+__GUI__ - the Graphical User Interface displays images/graphics and is created by your python program.
 The program is running in the console, and creates the GUI from there.

-__Tuple__ - a python value with two parts to it, e.g. `(1, 2)`.
-These are used to represent coordinates in the turtle game.
+__Tuple__ - pronounced "too-pull", is a python value with two parts to it and created with round brackets, e.g. `x = (1, 2)`.
+These are used to represent x/y coordinates in the turtle game.

 __Data Structure__ - a list, dictionary or any other construct for storing data in a convenient and efficient way